 Here is the list of top differences between rows and columns in Excel:

-• Row is a horizontal alignment while column is a vertical alignment.
+- The row is a horizontal alignment while the column is a vertical alignment.

-• Row describes a single entity while column describes all entities possess.
+- Row describes a single entity while the column describes all entities possess.

 Examples of Rows vs Columns in Excel